fastjack/attiny/README.md

 ATtiny
 =======

 This repo contains a set of "cores" which adds support for ATtiny family of microcontroller to the Arduino IDE.
+This branch only supports the 1.5.x version of the Arduino IDE.

 The following micro controllers are supported